 School of Physics

-All PhD students in the College of Science will enroll in a Structured PhD
+Information about the structured PhD programme at NUI Galway is available at the Graduate Studies webpages.
+All PhD students in the College of Science will enrol in a Structured PhD.

 Areas of interest